 The National Student Survey (NSS) 2017, a high-profile census completed by over final-year UK undergraduate students, has also awarded University of Essex Online a score of 93% for overall student satisfaction.
 This independent survey is conducted by HEFCE (the Higher Education Funding Council for England) and measures various aspects of each course through multiple-choice questions and student comments.
 Since 2005, over 2.5 million students have taken part, encompassing a total of 358 universities, colleges and alternative providers.
 You can read more about our fantastic 2017 result here.

 Independent statistics on our institution can also be found in numerous other locations.
 HEFCE lists Kaplan Open Learning (Essex) Ltd. as a “Register of HE providers” and describes how we are required to ‘demonstrate financial sustainability’, ‘have regular quality reviews’, ‘provide certain information on its students and performance’ and ‘ensure student complaints can be reviewed independently’ among many other quality responsibilities.
 You can read our listing here.

 The UK government website Unistats also lists Kaplan Open Learning (Essex) Limited as ‘meeting expectations for quality and standards as defined by the Teaching Excellence Framework’.
 You can learn more about this here.

 The Teaching Excellence Framework (TEF)

-And finally, University of Essex Online has achieved a silver rating in the Government’s Teaching Excellence Framework (TEF).
+And finally, University of Essex Online has achieved a gold rating in the Government’s Teaching Excellence Framework (TEF).

-Based on the evidence available, the TEF Panel judged that University of Essex Online delivers high quality teaching, learning and outcomes for its students.
-It consistently exceeds rigorous national quality requirements for UK higher education.
+Based on the evidence available, the TEF Panel judged that University of Essex Online delivers consistently outstanding teaching, learning and outcomes for its students.
+It is of the highest quality found in the UK.

 The TEF Panel reviewed the provider metrics and provider submission according to the process and criteria specified in the TEF guidance.